Filter by category:

 Differential DiagnosisDescriptionReferences

-Behavioural issueDogs may develop a habit of licking as a self-soothing behaviour, often stemming from anxiety and/or stress, boredom, frustration etc.[1]
+Behavioural issueDogs may develop a habit of licking as a self-soothing behaviour, to appease, often stemming from anxiety and/or stress, boredom, frustration, and other factors.[1]

 AllergiesDogs with allergies may lick themselves excessively in an attempt to relieve itching and discomfort.
 This could be due to food allergies, environmental allergies, or contact allergies.[2]